 - Booster seat use is important even in provinces that do not yet have laws mandating their use.

 Use when a child is taller than 145 cm (4 ft, 9 in).

 Seatbelts are designed for adult bodies.
 For this reason, it is important that parents check where the lap and shoulder belts rest on their older child’s body.

 Do this five-step test to see if your child is ready to move from a booster seat to a seat belt:

 - The child can sit all the way back against the back of the vehicle seat.

 - The knees bend comfortably over the edge of the vehicle seat without slouching.

-- The lap belt fits snugly across the top of the thighs and doesn’t ride up on the stomach.
+- The lap belt fits low and snug across the hips and doesn’t ride up on the stomach.

 - The shoulder belt goes across the chest bone and the middle of the shoulder, not touching the neck and never behind the back.

 - The child can sit properly for the entire trip.